 Risks From Concomitant Use With Benzodiazepines or Other CNS Depressants

 Concomitant use with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, is a risk factor for respiratory depression and death.

-Cases of QT interval prolongation and serious arrhythmia (torsades de pointes) have been observed during treatment with methadone.
+QT interval prolongation and serious arrhythmia (torsades de pointes) have occurred during treatment with methadone.
 Most cases involve patients being treated for pain with large, multiple daily doses of methadone, although cases have been reported in patients receiving doses commonly used for maintenance treatment of opioid addiction.
 Closely monitor patients with risk factors for development of prolonged QT interval, a history of cardiac conduction abnormalities, and those taking medications affecting cardiac conduction for changes in cardiac rhythm during initiation and titration of methadone hydrochloride tablets for oral suspension.

 Conditions for Distribution and Use of Methadone Products for the Treatment of Opioid Addiction

 For detoxification and maintenance of opioid dependence, methadone should be administered in accordance with the treatment standards cited in 42 CFR Section 8, including limitations on unsupervised administration.

 The most frequently observed adverse reactions included lightheadedness, dizziness, sedation, nausea, vomiting, and sweating.
 This is not a complete list of potential adverse events associated with methadone.
 Please see Full Prescribing Information for a complete list.

 |Dosage Strength||10 mg/mL|